Mochrks/web-wedding-invitation/README.md

 ## Overview

 This project is a modern and interactive web-based **wedding invitation** built using **React** and **TypeScript**, with elegant styling powered by **ShadCN UI**.
-The application offers a seamless user experience with customizable sections for event details, RSVP functionality, a photo gallery, and a love story timeline.
+The applications offers a seamless user experience with customizable sections for event details, RSVP functionality, a photo gallery, and a love story timeline.
 Designed to be fully responsive, it ensures accessibility across devices.

 ## Features